 What Are Telescope Filters?

 Let’s start with the basics.
 What do filters do?
-They block something, right?
+They block something.
 Think about water filters.
 They block all the harmful elements from the supply water and pass only the safe drinking water.

 Similar to water filters, telescope filters also block something.
-Instead of harmful elements, telescope filters block unwanted light or wavelengths of light from reaching our eyes through the telescope.
+However, instead of harmful elements, telescope filters block unwanted light or wavelengths of light from reaching our eyes through the telescope.

-By doing so, telescope filters help to enhance the quality of the image and increase the contrast too.
-Whenever we want to see something in the night sky, in most cases, nature doesn’t favor us.
+By doing so, telescope filters help to enhance the quality of the image and increase the contrast.
+For example, in most cases, nature doesn’t favor us whenever we want to see something in the night sky.
 So, we often fail to get a good quality image of the object we are trying to capture.
 In such cases, by using a telescope filter, we can successfully increase the quality of the image so that we can enjoy a better view of the target object.

-While amateur astronomers use filters for getting a crisper image at the telescope, professionals use these for more complicated tasks, such as classifying stars.
+While amateur astronomers use filters to get a crisper image at the telescope, professionals use these for more complicated tasks, such as classifying stars.

 Let me give you a practical example.
 Most of us have experienced light pollution while stargazing.
 The most common source of light pollution is sodium light from the street lamps.

 Wratten number system is used to describe each telescope filter.
 The system is named after its inventor, Wratten.
-Wratten assigned each color to a specific number such as 81 for pale orange, 80 for blue, etc. The number is followed by a specific letter which indicates the strength of the filter.
+Wratten assigned each color to a specific number, such as 81 for pale orange, 80 for blue, etc. The number is followed by a specific letter indicating the filter’s strength.

-As I have mentioned earlier, telescope filters work by blocking certain wavelengths or portion of light from reaching our eyes through the telescope.
+As I mentioned earlier, telescope filters block certain wavelengths or portions of light from reaching our eyes through the telescope.
 Telescope filters work in 2 ways: they control the type of light our eyes can receive and the amount of light that passes to our eyes through the telescope.

 There are different filters made for different purposes.

-Each and every object in our universe has unique constructional properties.
-So, we need different types of filter for successfully observing each object.
+Every object in our universe has unique constructional properties.
+So, we need different types of filters for successfully observing each object.